base58btc/LARP/docs/03-transactions.md

 Instructor Script:

-	We've now got one confired transaction in the UTXO set and one transaction waiting to be confirmed in the mempool.
+	We've now got one confirmed transaction in the UTXO set and one transaction waiting to be confirmed in the mempool.

 	Looking across both the confirmed and unconfirmed transactions,